WAL Programmer Manual

 Example

-The example below showcases uses cond in a recursive function implementing the Fibonacci sequence.
-If the argument n is either 1 or 2 the result of the function is 1 otherwise the last default case (clauses with #t are always evaluated) is evaluated which recursively calls fib.
+The example below showcases using cond in a recursive function implementing the Fibonacci sequence.
+If the argument n is either 1 or 2 the result of the function is 1 otherwise the last default case (clauses with #t always match) is evaluated which recursively calls fib.

 (defun fib [n]